SETI/rms-pds4indextools/docs/pds4_create_xml_index.rst

 While familiarity with XPath syntax is beneficial, it is not necessary to use this tool effectively.
 Note that for simplicity we call our headers XPaths throughout this document and within the command line arguments, despite some minor syntax differences.
 Below we describe the syntax we use for our headers.

 An XPath header is read from left to right, starting with the root element and moving through each subsequent child element.
-Each element in the path is separated by a forward slash (/).
-If an element has multiple instances within a single parent, predicates (numbers within angle brackets) are used to specify the exact instance, such as ../pds:Observation_Area<1>/pds:version_id<1>, which selects the first version_id element in Observation_Area.
+Elements are separated by a forward slash (``/``).
+If an element has multiple instances within a single parent, predicates (numbers within angle brackets) are used to specify the exact instance, such as ``../pds:Observation_Area<1>/pds:version_id<1>``, which selects the first ``version_id`` element in ``Observation_Area``.
 The predicate numbers count the instances of the child element, rather than its structural position in the file.
-For example, given the XML fragment:
+For example, given the XML
+fragment:

 ```
 <Product_Observational>